python/cpython/Doc/library/pdb.rst

    import pdb; pdb.set_trace()

 at the location you want to break into the debugger.
-You can then step through the code following this statement, and continue running without the debugger using the ``c`` command.
+You can then step through the code following this statement, and continue running without the debugger using the :pdbcmd:`continue` command.

 The typical usage to inspect a crashed program is::